-Substance-induced disorders are a type of substance-related disorder that involve the direct effects of a drug; they include
+Substance-induced disorders are a type of substance-related disorder Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more that involve the direct effects of a drug; they include

-Substance-related disorders that involve pathologic patterns of behavior related to drug use (eg, patients continue to use a substance despite experiencing significant problems related to use of that substance) are considered substance use disorders.
+Substance-related disorders that involve pathologic patterns of behavior related to drug use (eg, patients continue to use a substance despite experiencing significant problems related to use of that substance) are considered substance use disorders Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more .
 The common terms "addiction," "abuse," and "dependence" are too loosely and variably defined to be useful in systematic diagnosis.

 Intoxication refers to development of a reversible substance-specific syndrome of mental and behavioral changes that may involve altered perception, euphoria, cognitive impairment, impaired judgment, impaired physical and social functioning, mood lability, belligerence, or a combination.
 Taken to the extreme, intoxication can lead to overdose, significant morbidity, and risk of death.

 To be considered substance-induced, the substance involved must be known to be capable of causing the disorder.
-Substances can be members of the 10 classes of drug that typically cause substance-related disorders or many others (eg, anticholinergics and corticosteroids may cause temporary psychotic syndromes).
+Substances can be members of the 10 classes of drug that typically cause substance-related disorders Overview of Substance-Related Disorders Substance-related disorders involve drugs that directly activate the brain's reward system.
+The activation of the reward system typically causes feelings of pleasure; the specific pleasurable... read more or many others (eg, anticholinergics and corticosteroids may cause temporary psychotic syndromes).
 In addition, the mental disorder should

-Appear within 1 mo of substance intoxication or withdrawal
+Appear within 1 month of substance intoxication or withdrawal

 Cause significant distress or impaired functioning